April 21, 2007

 5. If available agility training can provide great exercise for a Lab.
 A dog obedience course will combine training and exercise.

 6. Romp with your Labrador Retriever in a fenced yard or large family room.
 Throw toys for him to fetch, or play keep away.
-Roll on the ground and tumble with him.
+If you don’t have an good fence contact Titan Contractors to get one that will be best for your Labrador.

 If Your Labrador Retriever Does Not Exercise